enten/kyubi/README.md

-# am: ArangoDB Model
+# kyubi

-Model for ArangoDB
+Model and Controller for ArangoDB